 Luckily I already read several books on this topic by the time my doctor told me this BS, including Lies My Doctor Told Me by Ken Berry.
 The author is a medical doctor himself.

-Your doctor is probably very busy.
-A doctor doesn’t care who paid for the research used to “prove” that a new pill works, he only wants to practice medicine with as little effort as possible.
-He has no skin in the game.
+Your doctor is probably very busy, and doesn’t care who paid for the research used to “prove” that a new pill works, he only wants to practice medicine with as little effort as possible.
+He has little or no skin in the game.

 But unfortunately most medical research, especially nutrition research, is paid for by the food or pharmaceutical industry to get the outcomes they want.
 Their goal is to make more profit, not to make you more healthy.